Sale

 As you must realize, there's no mention of cholesterol in the annals of traditional Chinese medicine.
 Yet the concept of excessive fat consumption was well understood.
 Modern research on Chinese herbs have pointed to several herbs that may be useful in reducing "fat in the blood".
 Some of these products are:

 Extracted from Hawthorn Berries.
 In one clinical trial, cholesterol was reduced in 84.5% of the participants, total effective rate for triglyceride reduction was 77.39%, and the effective rate for hypertension due to hyperlipemia, an astounding 97.
 20%.
 The herb has no side effects and can be administrated over long periods.
-The usual oral dose is 1 – 2 tablets three times a day, or 2-3 twice a day.
 Minimum course of use is usually 1 month

 Contains heart-healthy herbs including Hawthorne Berry (SHAN ZA), Red Sage Root (DAN SHEN), Ilex Root (MAO DONG QING), Cinnamon twig (GUI ZHI), and Longan fruit (LONG YAN ROU).